BaobabHealthTrust/nlims_controller/README.md

 # README

 ### Brief description
-NLims Controller is a Laboratory Information Management Systems' [(LIMS)] (https://github.com/BaobabHealthTrust/iBLIS.git) service which communicates with Eletronic Mecical Record System (EMRS).
-It is used to accept lab orders from EMRS to LIMS and return to same to EMRS with results.
+NLims Controller is a Laboratory Information Management Systems' [(LIMS)](https://github.com/BaobabHealthTrust/iBLIS.git) service which communicates with Eletronic Mecical Record System [(EMRS)](https://github.com/BaobabHealthTrust/BHT-EMR-API.git).
+It is used to exhange lab orders between these two systems.

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents steps that are necessary to get the service up and running.

+### Requirements

 Things you may want to cover: